Lurking987/jellyfin-plugins/StashProxy/README.md

 ## Quick Start (Docker Compose)

-No need to clone the repo.
-Just create a `docker-compose.yml` file anywhere on your server with the following content:
+Create a `docker-compose.yml` file anywhere on your server with the following content:

 ```yaml
 version: "3.8"